particle-iot/docs/src/content/getting-started/cloud/function-publish-demo.md

 You can find all of your sandbox products in the {{webhook-demo-link link="sandbox/products" text="productsTab"}} in the Particle console.

+There is no charge for creating products in your free developer sandbox and there is no limit on the number of products, though there is a limit to the number of devices in the free plan.

 ### Start demo

 Starting the demo will start monitoring events and set up the product you have selected.